 Malware, or “malicious software,” is an umbrella term that describes any malicious program or code or any piece of software that was written with the intent of damaging devices, stealing data, and generally causing a mess.

 Ransomware is a type of malicious software, or malware, designed to deny access to a computer system or data until a ransom is paid.
 Ransomware typically spreads through phishing emails or by unknowingly visiting an infected website.
 Ransomware can be devastating to an individual or an organization.
 This kind of malware typically locks down your computer and your files and threatens to erase everything unless you pay a ransom.
-The brief about different types of ransomware:
+A brief about different types of ransomware:

 - Cryptolocker – Cryptolocker is known for encrypting the user’s files and requires a payment later to open it.